solita/solita.github.com/_posts/2017-03-01-Achieving-Azure-certification-after-ARM-refresh.md

 * Web apps
 * Managing identities

 I don't mean to say that the tests are the same.
-Each exam certainly has its owng angle to the subject.
+Each exam certainly has its own angle to the subject.
 Expect to see code in developer exam, expect to see command-line stuff in infrastructure exam and expect to see design problems in architecture exam.
 Still, there are lots of questions like "Which is the best for job x in circumstances y?" and the answer would be same regardless of the exam the question was in.

 The thing is that you can learn from many of those subjects by learning the ARM templates.
 So make sure that you study at least this [walkthrough](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-template-walkthrough)